servisys/ispconfig_setup/README.md

 to install debian as required for ISPConfig

-* Configuration for Debian 7 / 8
+* Configuration for Debian 7 / 8 - Ubuntu

 After you got a fresh and perfect Debian installation you had to